Jhairs2/java-todo-list/README.md

-# TODO List PROJECT
+# Todo List Project

-## Simple full-stack todo-list application for managing projects and tasks
+## Simple Full-Stack Application For Managing Projects And Tasks

 This project utilizes a **Spring Boot REST API** that is secured with **Spring Security** and a basic frontend with **vanilla JS, HTML, and CSS**!